 When it comes to sourcing fiber from your diet, you’ve got lots of options!
 Yet, some of the most fiber-rich plant-based sources include lots of fruits — the highest being pears, strawberries, avocado, apples, raspberries, and bananas — certain veggies — the highest being carrots, beets, broccoli, artichoke, sweet potatoes, and Brussels sprouts, — legumes, — the highest being lentils, kidney beans, split peas, and chickpeas — grains, — the best sources are oats and quinoa — and nuts and seeds — the highest being almonds and chia seeds.
 Plus, don’t forget the dark chocolate!
 A great kid-friendly fiber source.

 8. Vitamin A

-It’s true that a growing body needs all the vitamins, yet when it comes to the most vital you’ll want to add vitamin A to the list.
+A growing body indeed needs all the vitamins, yet when it comes to the most vital, you’ll want to add vitamin A to the list.

 9. Vitamin C

 What other vitamins should you add to your children’s essential nutrient list?
 Vitamin C, of course!

 You probably already know that vitamin C is great for boosting your immune system, but this water-soluble nutrient “acts an antioxidant, helping to protect cells from damage caused by free radicals,” is necessary “to make collagen, a protein required to help wounds heal,” and boosts the “absorption of iron from plant-based foods.”
 When it comes to growth, vitamin C is vital!
 It “helps form and repair red blood cells, bones, and tissues” and also helps “your child’s gums stay healthy and strengthens your child’s blood vessels, minimizing bruising from falls and scrapes.”